Skip to content

 To get started with AutoMod's Text Filters, you'll need to follow the steps eblow.

-You can view all filters within all filter categories using the !filter list
+You can view all filters within all filter categories using the /configuration automod show_filters slash command.

-An example of how to disable a filter is shown below, where the "discord-invites" filter is set to a "Disabled" status.
+An example of how to disable a filter is shown below, where the "discord-invites" filter is set to a "Disabled" status using the Status dropdown in the filter editor.

 Oftentimes, you may not want certain individuals or roles (generally referred to as "entities") to be punished if they violate Bernard's AutoMod.
 For example, maybe you want your moderation team to be able to use slurs or profanity so they can politely discuss the usage of that language within an internal moderation channel.
 You may also want to allow trusted members of your community to post invite links to other Discord servers.

-A similar example for the entire "urls" filter category can be found below.
+A similar example for the entire "urls" filter category can be found below using the category command:

 !category immune add urls @Community